xemonix0/Cherry-Doom/docs/nughud.md

-nughud_title ---- Level Name display, only shown on the Automap nughud_powers --- Powerup timers, only shown if enabled by the user nughud_attempts - Attempt counter, only shown if enabled by the user nughud_coord ---- Coordinates display, only shown if enabled by the user nughud_fps ------ FPS display, only shown when the FPS cheat is activated nughud_message -- Message display
+nughud_title ---- Level Name display, only shown on the Automap nughud_powers --- Powerup timers, only shown if enabled by the user nughud_attempts - Attempt counter, only shown if enabled by the user nughud_movement - Player's movement display, only shown if enabled by the user nughud_coord ---- Coordinates display, only shown if enabled by the user nughud_fps ------ FPS display, only shown when the FPS cheat is activated nughud_message -- Message display